Azure-Samples/healthcare-agent-orchestrator/docs/fhir_integration.md

 # EHR Integration via HL7® FHIR

-This user guide provides instructions for integrating AI agents with an EHR via HL7® FHIR (Fast Healthcare Interoperability Resources) service to enable the retrieval of clinical notes.
+This user guide provides instructions for integrating AI agents with an EHR via HL7® FHIR (Fast Healthcare Interoperability Resources) to enable the retrieval of clinical notes.
 The sample code includes support for a `CLINICAL_NOTES_SOURCE` environment variable, which can be set to activate FHIR service integration.
 When this integration is enabled, an Azure Healthcare Data Services (AHDS) FHIR service instance will be automatically deployed within your resource group, and sample patient data `patient_4` will be uploaded to the service.
 With this configuration, the deployed agents will retrieve clinical notes directly from the FHIR service rather than from blob storage, ensuring a more streamlined and standardized access to patient information.
-The guide also includes practical examples and configurations to help you connect agents to your own EHR's FHIR services.
+The guide also includes practical examples and configurations to help you connect agents to your EHR systems.

 ## Overview
 ![Solution Architecture](images/fhir_diagram.jpg)